rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 **Cisco is a Leader in Open Source Innovation**

 Open source is changing the technology industry and Cisco is a dedicated partner in that innovation.
-Cisco has been participating in open source development for nearly 3 decades, including founding projects like OpenDaylight, FD.io, VPP, PNDA, SNAS, and OpenH264, and contributing to projects like OPNFV, Kubernetes, OpenStack, Ansible, Chef, Puppet, Maven, and countless more.
+Cisco has been participating in open source development for nearly 3 decades, including founding projects like OpenDaylight, FD.io, VPP, SNAS, and OpenH264, and contributing to projects like OPNFV, Kubernetes, OpenStack, Ansible, Chef, Puppet, Maven, and countless more.

 There are pages and pages of links to the Open Source software that is used in Cisco products.